stefan-wuensch/tmp/README.md

 Two Stacks are needed at minimum for each HUIT customer requiring AWS monitoring:

-1. a Stack of SNS Topics which define the target of CloudWatch Alarms
+1. a Stack of SNS Topics which define the target of CloudWatch Alarms' messages
 2. a Stack of CloudWatch Alarms which define the Metrics to be monitored, and define the thresholds, time periods, and actions

 For each Stack of CloudWatch Alarms, a set of Nagios configuration objects will be built by scripts on the Nagios server.